rm511130/Tanzu-Workshop-TKGI/README.md

 Please update the [Workshop Google Sheet](https://docs.google.com/spreadsheets/d/17AG0H2_zJNXWIP8ZOsXjjlPCPKwhskRTg5bgkRR4maI) with an "X" in the appropriate column.

 -----------------------------------------------------
-### LAB-3: Connecting to TKGI API and Resizing a Kubernetes Cluster
+### LAB-3: Connecting to TKGI API, Creating and Resizing Kubernetes Clusters

+## TKGI Clusters on the Public Cloud

 - The creation of a Kubernetes Cluster takes several minutes, so we have already set up a Kubernetes Cluster for each workshop attendee in preparation for this workshop.

-- We are running part of this Workshop on Google's GCP Public Cloud for its elastic capacity so, for your reference, the commands used to create clusters are describe [here](https://docs.pivotal.io/tkgi/1-8/gcp-cluster-load-balancer.html).
+- We are running a big part of this Workshop on Google's GCP Public Cloud given its elastic capacity.
+The commands used to create the workshop clusters are describe [here](https://docs.pivotal.io/tkgi/1-8/gcp-cluster-load-balancer.html).
 At a high-level, the GCP-specific steps to create clusters are as follows:
      - Create a GCP Load Balancer
      - Create a DNS Entry
-     - Create the Cluster using `pks create-cluster user1-cluster -e user1-cluster-k8s.pks4u.com --plan small --num-nodes 1`
+     - Create the Cluster e.g. `pks create-cluster user1-cluster -e user1-cluster-k8s.pks4u.com --plan small --num-nodes 1`
      - Configure Load Balancer Back End
      - Create a Network Tag
      - Create Firewall Rules